 There are a couple of claims to the creation of the Moscow mule.
 One dates to 1939 at the Cock N' Bull pub in Hollywood.
-The story goes that the bar's owner, Jack Morgan, partnered up with Smirnoff owner John Martin to promote that vodka along with the bar's house ginger beer.
+The story goes that the bar's owner, Jack Morgan, partnered up with Smirnoff owner John Martin to promote that vodka along with the bar's housemade ginger beer.
 Apparently, it was a win-win situation for the team because both brands are alive and well today.

 Another story jumps ahead to 1941 at the same bar when the head bartender, Wes Price, needed to unload some liquor stock that wasn't selling.
 This successful promotion was enhanced by a marketing campaign in which a Moscow mule made with Smirnoff was served in copper mugs.
 The mugs became the drink's trademark vessel, the campaign was a success for the Russian vodka, and the mule was a smash hit.

 The drink came back into the spotlight in the 21st century.
-This resurgence introduced an entirely new generation of drinkers to the great taste of the Moscow mule, but it has also led to a few misconceptions, including the prolific use of ginger ale.
+This resurgence introduced an entirely new generation of drinkers to the great taste of the Moscow mule.
+It has also led to a few misconceptions, including the prolific use of ginger ale.

 Since this is such a popular cocktail, it's no surprise that it has served as inspiration for many more drink recipes.
 It's the perfect base for experimentation and you can really have fun playing with its flavors.
 In modern mule variations, ginger beer is almost always included.
 Some recipes switch out the vodka and others add extra flavors or heat things up.

 - In the Stoli alibi, the ginger beer is swapped out for a combination of ginger simple syrup and club soda.
-This results in a sweeter, less spicy version of the vodka cocktail.
+This results in a sweeter, less spicy drink.

 - Switch your vodka out for gin and you have a classic highball called the foghorn.

 - Add dimension to the gin-based foghorn by muddling a little mint into the drink and enjoy the popular gin gin mule.
 The cooling herb's flavor is a delightful contrast to a great ginger beer.